-- Formal application - Submission of a complete application form and a petition signed by at least 50% plus one of the number of owners within the boundaries of the proposed Historic District, who also control at least 50% of the property area to be included within the Historic District.
+- Formal application - Submission of an online application form and a petition signed by at least 50% plus one of the number of owners within the boundaries of the proposed Historic District, who also control at least 50% of the property area to be included within the Historic District.

 - Follow up submittal - Based on the feedback received, the application will make a follow up submittal of revised or additional material.
 If the application is complete and the issues have been addressed, a date will be set for the Historic Preservation Board hearing.
 Notices will be sent, the property will need to be posted, and the request will be advertised in the newspaper.
 If possible, this notice can also include the information on the Planning and zoning Board meeting.

 - Citizen Participation - A citizen participation plan [PDF] is required as part of the request and must be submitted by the follow up submittal.
 This plan must state how the applicant will engage surrounding property owners and residents in review of the development request.
 At least 10 days prior to the scheduled Planning and Zoning Board hearing, the applicant must provide a report of the feedback received and actions taken as a result of the citizen input.